CBachet/SocialNetwork_Griffith_Project/README.md

 # SocialNetwork_Griffith_Project
-A project to validate the Server Side module at Griffith College (Dublin, Ireland) during our semester abroad.
+A project to validate the Server Side module at Griffith College (2019, Dublin, Ireland) during our semester abroad.
 The aim was to create a Facebook-like web-site in PHP.

 Before running the project, you must execute the sql_utility.php file to create the database necessary for the management of the site.